 National parks & reserves

-Witness natural wonders unlike anything you've seen before in Daylesford and the Macedon Ranges' national and state parks.
-From rugged river gorges to dramatic rock formations and stunning panoramic views, the region has the natural attractions to rival the man-made delights.
+Breathe in the crisp mountain air and invigorate your soul in the state parks and reserves of the Daylesford and the Macedon Ranges region.
+From rugged river gorges to dramatic rock formations and stunning panoramic views, the region has plenty of natural attractions to rival its countless spa and foodie delights.

-Pack a picnic and set out on the walking trails in the lush Wombat State Forest, Hepburn Regional Park, Hanging Rock Reserve, and Lederderg State Park.
+Bring your lunch and set out on the walking trails in the lush Wombat State Forest, Hepburn Regional Park, Hanging Rock Reserve, Black Hill Reserve or Lerderderg State Park.
 Keep your eyes peeled for sightings of quintessential Australian wildlife, dramatic waterfalls, and scenic lookouts affording vast vistas of the surrounding landscape.

 Savour a memorable picnic of local produce at the sheltered extinct volcanic crater of Mount Franklin, making your way to the summit and around the rim of the crater.

-Picnic at Mount Beckworth State Park for bird watching, bushwalking and the beautiful wildflowers that bloom in spring.
-Tour the Creswick Regional Park, including the 15-hectare koala park or enjoy a stroll and picnic on the shores of scenic St George Lake, home to waterbirds and the elusive platypus.
+Take a detour out to Mount Beckworth State Park for a spot of bird watching, bushwalking, or to see the beautiful wildflowers that bloom in springtime.
+Tour the Creswick Regional Park, including the 15-hectare koala park, or enjoy a stroll along the shores of scenic St George Lake, home to waterbirds and the elusive platypus.